-Soldiers, Hunters, Not Cowboys is forthcoming with Coach House Books in Spring, 2023.
+Soldiers, Hunters, Not Cowboys is forthcoming with Coach House Books on June 6th, 2023.

 The novel takes up the legacy of violent masculinity through the figure of John Wayne and his role as Ethan Edwards in the film The Searchers (Dir.
 John Ford, 1956).
 Ford’s film has been lauded by a generation of filmmakers, including Martin Scorsese and Steven Spielberg, and was listed as the number twelve American movie all time by the American Film Institute; Wayne’s acting within the film has likewise been praised as his best performance.
 Just as telling, the film was also named Brietbart’s number one movie of all time in 2015; that Breitbart, a notoriously far right-wing website, would name this film as the pinnacle of filmmaking illuminates its place within the consciousness of a “Make America Great Again” ethos.
 I wanted to revisit this text, including the original novel by Alan Le May (1954), in order to unpack its complicated legacy as it surfaces the overlaps between the genre of Western movies, John Wayne, settler colonialism, toxic masculinity and our current moment of aggrieved individualism and heightened nationalism.